 -35-point property "Check List" approved by HUD

 -Cost estimate for the construction project.

 All Fees are "allowable closing costs" and are factored into your HUD minimum out of pocket expenses toward buying a home and may be credited back to you at time of settlement if you choose to add these fees to your loan amount.

-Feasibility Study Fees are non-refundable.
+Preliminary Work Write Up Fees are non-refundable.